-Our So Resi homeowners are important to us.
+Our SO Resi homeowners are important to us.
 We aim to build strong, lasting relationships by giving you clear information and being here to answer your questions at every stage.
-For starters, it’s important to understand each of the different costs you pay when you buy a share of a So Resi home.
+For starters, it’s important to understand each of the different shared ownership costs you pay when you buy a share of a SO Resi home.
 You pay some of these every month.
 Others are just one-off costs before you move in.

 ….What do I pay each month?